 Whether it’s structural or process-oriented, I hope you consider applying one of the collaboration strategies I’ve mentioned above.
 In the meantime, I’ll close with a quote from Apple’s Tim Cook on this important topic.
 He said, “We’ve turned up the volume on collaboration because it’s so clear that in order for us to be incredibly successful we have to be the best collaborators in the world.”

 Like what you read?
 Never miss a post about leadership, transparency, and trust by signing up for my weekly mailing list, delivered right to your inbox.
-Sign up here.Tags: collaboration, corporate culture, Dan Schawbel, innovation, leadership, Millennials, Richard Plepler, transparency
+Sign up here.Tags: collaboration, corporate culture, Dan Schawbel, diversity, innovation, leadership, Millennials, Richard Plepler, transparency